github/docs/content/code-security/secret-scanning/about-secret-scanning.md

 Repository administrators and organization owners can grant users and teams access to {% data variables.secret-scanning.alerts %}.
 For more information, see "[AUTOTITLE](/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository#granting-access-to-security-alerts)."

 {% ifversion ghec or ghes or ghae > 3.4 %}
-You can use the security overview to see an organization-level view of which repositories have enabled {% data variables.product.prodname_secret_scanning %} and the alerts found.
-For more information, see "[AUTOTITLE](/code-security/security-overview/viewing-the-security-overview)."
+You can use security overview to see an organization-level view of which repositories have enabled {% data variables.product.prodname_secret_scanning %} and the alerts found.
+For more information, see "[AUTOTITLE](/code-security/security-overview/about-security-overview)."
 {% endif %}

 You can also use the REST API to monitor results from {% data variables.product.prodname_secret_scanning %} across your repositories{% ifversion ghes %} or your organization{% endif %}.
 For more information about API endpoints, see "[AUTOTITLE](/rest/secret-scanning)."